HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Related Work

 \section{Related Work}

 Model serving systems aim to provide a unified abstraction to the user, hiding details of the underlying ML frameworks, data preprocessing, and performance optimization.
-Representative production systems include SageMaker~\cite{sagemaker2020build}, Triton~\cite{Triton}, TensorFlow Serving~\cite{Tensorflow}, and TorchServe~\cite{PyTorch}, whereas research prototypes include Nexus~\cite{shen2019nexus}, BATCH~\cite{ali2020batch}, and Clockwork~\cite{gujarati2020serving}.
-While mature and widely deployed, these systems typically require users to specify the models and then handle resource management based on the user-specified models.
-Without reasoning about multiple model variants for the same task, such framework gives up opportunities to further balance accuracy, latency, and cost.
-Some recent systems improve upon it by managing both resources and model variants.
-For instance, Clipper~\cite{crankshaw2017clipper}, Rafiki~\cite{wang2018rafiki}, and Cocktail~\cite{gunasekaran2022cocktail} use model ensembles to enhance response quality.
-INFaaS~\cite{romero2021infaas}, Model Switching~\cite{zhang2020model}, and Sommelier~\cite{guo2022sommelier} adaptively select model variants in response to system loads.
-Proteus~\cite{ahmad2024proteus} exploits accuracy–efficiency trade-offs across model variants to meet throughput requirements while maximizing accuracy.
-Still, systems that primarily react to system state and ignore query difficulty miss optimization opportunities when requests vary in semantic complexity.
-A cascading architecture for large language model (LLM) serving has therefore been proposed, such as CascadeBERT~\cite{li2020cascadebert} and Tabi~\cite{wang2023tabi}.
-These systems allow easy queries to be processed exclusively by light models and decide whether to return results or re-route inputs to more complex models.
-DiffServe~\cite{ahmad2025diffserveefficientlyservingtexttoimage} constructs diffusion model cascades and frames resource allocation as a mixed integer linear programming (MILP) problem to optimize both the efficiency and response quality.
-Still, the cascading frameworks that fixes the cascade pair and always initiates with a lightweight model pass can wast compute of re-routing difficult prompts. \pjn{} improves upon above frameworks by adaptively selecting the optimal model pair and decision thresholds based on the time-varying query demands.
-Unnecessary lightweight inference is also avoided by sending obviously hard prompts directly to heavyweight models.
+Systems such as SageMaker~\cite{sagemaker2020build}, Triton~\cite{Triton}, TensorFlow Serving~\cite{Tensorflow}, TorchServe~\cite{PyTorch}, and research prototypes like Nexus~\cite{shen2019nexus}, BATCH~\cite{ali2020batch}, and Clockwork~\cite{gujarati2020serving} typically require users to manually specify which models to deploy while the system handles resource management accordingly.
+More recent systems tend to jointly optimize accuracy, latency, and cost together for more efficient resource allocation.
+Clipper~\cite{crankshaw2017clipper}, Rafiki~\cite{wang2018rafiki}, and Cocktail~\cite{gunasekaran2022cocktail} ensemble models to improve quality, while INFaaS~\cite{romero2021infaas}, Model Switching~\cite{zhang2020model}, and Sommelier~\cite{guo2022sommelier} adaptively select variants under changing load.
+Proteus~\cite{ahmad2024proteus} further exploits accuracy–efficiency trade-offs across variants.
+However, these systems react primarily to system state rather than per-query difficulty, missing optimization opportunities when requests vary in semantic complexity.
+Cascaded architectures have therefore been proposed (e.g., CascadeBERT~\cite{li2020cascadebert}, Tabi~\cite{wang2023tabi}), where easy queries are handled by lightweight models and harder ones are deferred to heavier models.
+DiffServe~\cite{ahmad2025diffserveefficientlyservingtexttoimage} extends this idea to diffusion models, constructing model cascades and formulating resource allocation as an MILP to jointly optimize efficiency and response quality.
+NIRVANA~\cite{295597} reduces cost by caching intermediate denoising states, which is complementary to our approach.
+All these cascading frameworks, however, fix the cascade pair and always begin with a lightweight pass, which wastes computation when many prompts are clearly difficult.
+In contrast, \pjn{} adaptively selects both the model pair and decision thresholds based on time-varying query demands, and uses a prompt-side router to send obviously hard prompts directly to heavyweight models, thereby improving generation quality and reducing cost by avoiding unnecessary lightweight inference.